Embrace is a whole new approach to childbirth and postpartum preparation.

 These 12 months will change you in unprecedented ways and set foundations for the rest of your life with your baby.

 It can be overwhelming.
-There are so many decisions to be made, so much to understand so that you can take good care of yourself and your baby (and your marriage).
+There are many decisions to be made, and much to understand so that you can take good care of yourself and your baby (and your marriage).

 As a woman who follows Jesus, you also want to integrate your faith into the whole thing, and yet there seem to be so few resources available that are both “crunchy” and spirit-filled.